Professional wrestling throws: Arm trap flatliner

-This move sees the wrestler stand side to side with the opponent, tucking his arm behind the opponent's head at a 90° angle and putting his near leg in front of the opponent's closest leg.
+This move sees the wrestler stand side to side with the opponent, tucking their arm behind the opponent's head at a 90° angle and putting their near leg in front of the opponent's closest leg.
 The wrestler then pushes the opponent forward and quickly pulls them backward, with the attacker landing on their back whilst the opponent falls face first.

 Elevated flatliner

-In this variation the wrestler first locks the opponent in a standard flatliner lock, then sees the opponent and put his ankles on some elevated surface (usually top rope, or turnbuckle, or barricade outside of the ring), the wrestler then falls backward, driving the opponent face-first into the mat.
-Another variation of this move including the opponent standing on the apron outside of the ring, and attacking wrestler first grabs opponent and pulls him over the top rope until opponent's ankles match the ropes, the attacking wrestler then falls backward, driving the opponent face-first into the mat.
+In this variation the wrestler first locks the opponent in a standard flatliner lock, then sees the opponent and put their ankles on some elevated surface (usually top rope, or turnbuckle, or barricade outside of the ring), the wrestler then falls backward, driving the opponent face-first into the mat.
+Another variation of this move including the opponent standing on the apron outside of the ring, and attacking wrestler first grabs opponent and pulls them over the top rope until opponent's ankles match the ropes, the attacking wrestler then falls backward, driving the opponent face-first into the mat.
 Tommaso Ciampa used this move at NXT TakeOver: Toronto in a match against Scott Dawson.

-Gory Special Swinging flatliner
+Gory Special swinging flatliner

 The wrestler locks a back-to-back backbreaker submission in (better known as the Gory Special) and then drops the opponent into a Swinging flatliner.
 Popularized by Brian Cage as Weapon X.

 Leaping flatliner

-A variation of the flatliner, this move see the wrestler jumping up towards the side of an opponent and grabbing his head before falling backwards onto the mat, planting the opponent face-first.
-The move has been used by various professional wrestlers like Mil Muertes (the Straight to Hell), Shelton Benjamin (the Paydirt), Montel Vontavious Porter (the Play of the Day/305) and R-Truth (Lil' Jimmy).
-Liv Morgan uses this move as her finisher when her opponent is standing with the support of the ring ropes.
-Liv calls it the ObLIVion.
+A variation of the flatliner, this move see the wrestler jumping up towards the side of an opponent and grabbing their head before falling backwards onto the mat, planting the opponent face-first.
+The move has been used by various professional wrestlers like Mil Muertes (Straight to Hell), Shelton Benjamin (Paydirt), Montel Vontavious Porter (the Play of the Day/305) and R-Truth (Lil' Jimmy/the Lie Detector).
+Liv Morgan uses this move as her finisher when her opponent is standing with the support of the ring ropes which she calls the ObLIVion.